near-ndc/gov/framework-v1/gov-framework.md

 </aside>

-HoM params, that can’t change the following params:
+HoM can’t change the following params:

 - Cap Budget Item: maximum value of the single proposal.
-- term limit → DAO must have “end time”
+- term limit → DAO must have “end time”.
-- recurring budget item max size = 6months
+- recurring budget item max size = 6 months.
+It's an item that is processed sequentially on the interval by the trust (renews automatically without another vote by the HoM or check by CoA).
+Vetoing it doesn’t have additional tech callback - it’s processed by trustees.
 - session budget: max budget they can operate.

 HoM can change the following params:

-- Big budget item = It is set by the HoM and it is for them to define what items of size they would like to set as thresholds for VB checks
-  - HoM is a DAO and it can create proposals.
-  - Proposal lifetime: created → HoM voting → cooldown.
-  - Proposal can be vetoed by CoA or VB (latter only for big budget items).
-  - The initial parameters are defined by the _Initial Setup Package_, which is voted by the Voting Body during Elections.
 - `hom.big_budget_size = 75k USD` (initial one).
-- Recurring budget item = an item that is processed sequentially on the interval by the trust (renews automatically without another vote by the HoM or check by CoA).
-Vetoing it doesn’t have additional tech callback - it’s processed by trustees.
+It is set by the HoM and it is for them to define what items of size they would like to set as thresholds for VB checks,

+The initial parameters are defined by the _Initial Setup Package_, which is voted by the Voting Body during Elections.

-## Operation Information:
+### Operation Information

 The HoM is required to meet every 2 to 3 weekdays at minimum.
 This allows the HoM to move quickly and iterate efficiently.
 Any HoM member can make a proposal and put it into motion.
 8 votes in favor is required to pass.
 The voting period for all votes last for 5 days once they are proposed (the proposal creator decides when they are proposed).

-**Timeframe**:
+Timeframe:

 - Meetings at least every 2 to 3 weekdays
 - Voting is on-going and asynchronous.

-**Vote Powers:**

-- Funding Proposal
+#### Vote Powers

+- Funding Proposal.
+Must specify Amount, Token and Target Account (similar to Transfer Proposals, but without executing the transfer immediately)
 - Proposal for budget allocation (see **Budget Package** above)
 - Proposal for long-term strategy / Focus.
 - Proposal to Hire.
 - Proposal to change mechanics.

-**Voting Mechanics:**

-- All vote types are simple text based proposals, except Funding Proposals
-- Funding Proposals also specify Amount, Token and Target Account (similar to Transfer Proposals, but without executing the transfer immediately)
-- All votes require 8 votes in favor from members of the HoM to pass the HoM.
-- CoA then has veto power over all votes.
-Voting results are not valid until the veto period has passed without any veto enacted.
+CoA has veto power over all active proposals or recurrent.
+Voting results are not valid until the cooldown period has passed without any veto enacted.

-## **Setup Package - Last Order of Business:**
+### Setup Package - Last Order of Business

 <aside>
 ⚠️ this is not implemented and will require approval from HoM to implement it.